-- 3.25 Bloor Homes supports the settlement hierarchy which considers the relative sustainability of villages within South Staffordshire District.
-The Tier 1 and Tier 2 settlements identified contain the widest range of services and facilities and by focusing new homes to these settlements would provide an opportunity to increase sustainability and self-containment. - 3.26 While the Rural Services and Facilities Audit does not consider locations adjacent to other adjacent towns and cities, these locations are recognised as sustainable locations for growth with over 2,500 homes focused to neighbouring towns and cities within the plan period.
+- 2.23 Bloor Homes supports the settlement hierarchy which considers the relative sustainability of villages within South Staffordshire District.
+The Tier 1 and Tier 2 settlements identified contain the widest range of services and facilities and by focusing new homes to these settlements would provide an opportunity to increase sustainability and self-containment.
+Codsall/Bilbrook and Penkridge appear to achieve the highest services/facilities rankings of all villages within the District. - 2.24 While the Rural Services and Facilities Audit does not consider locations adjacent to other adjacent towns and cities, these locations are recognised through the proposed spatial strategy as sustainable locations for growth.